ramunasnognys/ramunasnognys/README.md

 # Hello 👋
 ## My name is Ramūnas.
 ### I'm a Web Developer by Profession & Hobby.
-Front end developer at Workstride, degree in information technology with focus in web design and development.
 I am self-motivated, active-learner and utterly captivated 😍 by the world of web programming.
+Strong focus in web design and development.
 My interests include type, layout, CSS animation, and illustration.
 These are some skills that I can be proud of  HTML5, CSS3(SASS, BEM), JavaScript, Bootstrap 4, WordPress, Vue.js.
 Java, Node.js(express), REST API’s, MongoDB, MySQL.
 Git, NPM, Gulp, Webpack, VS Code, Photoshop, Adobe XD
 - 🌱 I’m currently learning React.js